eugenca/eugenca.github.io/_posts/2024-03-08-Runge-Kutta-wasm-app.md

     x, y, z (easy method for first three functions);\
     p1, p2, ... p20 (moderate method for first 20 functions);\
     Param(1), Param(2), ...
 Param(N) for any of N functions;
-* We can write operations and even conditions (see [NCalc2](https://github.com/sklose/NCalc2/tree/master) on examples of usage)
+* We can write math operations and some functions, such as:
+**Abs, Acos, Asin, Atan, Atan2, Ceiling, Cos, Cosh, Exp, Floor, IEEERemainder, Log, Log10, Sign, Sin, Sinh, Sqrt, Tan, Tanh, Truncate**
+**if, in, max, min, pow**